WHAT IS A GREASE TRAP?

 The idea behind grease traps is pretty simple.
 So why are there so many types of grease interceptors?
 And how are you supposed to choose the best one for your commercial kitchen?
 You didn’t get into this business to spend hours researching which grease interceptor is the best for you.

 Thermaco has been in this industry for more than 35 years.
 Thermaco interceptors, like the Big Dipper and Trapzilla, are in 10,000+ commercial kitchens on all seven continents.
 We’ve seen practically every type of grease trap and grease interceptor there is.
+Let's start with the four major types.

 SMALL PASSIVE HYDROMECHANICAL GREASE INTERCEPTORS (HGI)